wp-plugins/wp-lister-for-ebay/readme.txt

 2. Profile Editor

 == Changelog ==
+= 1.2.7 =
+* added template preview feature
+* added option to open listing preview in new tab
+* automatically convert iframe tags to allow embedding YouTube videos

+= 1.2.6.2 =
+* show warning if item details are missing and display "Update from eBay" link
+* added note regarding ebay sites where STP / MAP are available
+* fixed issue saving profile condition when no category was selected
+* fixed possible issue when saving settings
+* removed line break from thumbnails.php

 = 1.2.6.1 =
 * added tooltips to shipping options table headers
 * added warning symbols for fixed quantity and backorders if inventory sync is enabled